connexcs/docs/docs/tag.md

 <img src= "/misc/img/t1.png">

 !!!
 Info
-    Whenever you select the **Area** as **Change** from menu, there are 2 options in **Table Change**, **SIP User** and **Switch** (you can either SIP User or Swictch or you can select both.).
+    Whenever you select the **Area** as **Change** from menu, there are 2 options in **Table Change**, **SIP User** and **Switch** (you can either SIP User or Switch or you can select both.).
 An alert will be issued and sent to the customer's email address that there has been a change recorded in the IP list if you make any changes to the IP Authentication field after saving the settings, such as changing the IP Address etc.

 ## Routing